-The Drug and Medical Device Committee is one of DRI's largest committees, and there are endless opportunities to become involved.
-Please contact Scott Sayler or Jim Rogers if you are interested in becoming active in the Committee.
+There are numerous other opportunities to become involved in the Committee.
+Please contact Jim Rogers or Carter Thompson if you are interested in becoming active in the Committee.